momentum-mod/website/server/README.md

 Navigate to `http://localhost:3002/`.
 The app will automatically reload if you change any of the source files.

 ### Applying Database Updates
 If updates or additions are made to the database design after you create the database tables for the first time, you will most likely have to apply these updates to your local databases.
-To do this, simply run the force_sync_db.js script again to clear and recreate the initial database content.
+To do this, simply run docker-compose exec api node ../scripts/force_sync_db.js again to clear and recreate the initial database content.
 ## Swagger API Reference

 Navigate to `http://localhost:3002/api-docs` to view the Swagger server API reference.